Human-Singularity/gregory-ms-website/content/annual-review/2024/index.md

   </a>
 </div>

----

-The project is still called Gregory‑MS, but we refer to the software as Gregory‑AI.
+The project is still called Gregory‑MS, but we refer to the software as [Gregory‑AI](https://gregory-ai.com/).
 We chose this name because "MS" might suggest it only works for Multiple Sclerosis.
 In fact, the software can adapt to other diseases and medical research areas.

 ---